- Python Basics

 print("10") if val==10 else print("Not 10")

-Of course, this can be done using ternary operator.
-Here is a code of multiple lines, that is going to replace with single line using ternary operator:
+Of course, this can be done using the ternary operator.
+Here is a code that will replace multiple lines with a single line using the ternary operator:

 num = 10 if num > 20: print("Greater than 20") else: print("Less than 20")

-The output produced by above Python program is:
+The output produced by the above Python program is:

-The above program can be replaced using Ternary operator like shown in the program given below:
+The above program can be replaced using the ternary operator as shown in the program given below:

 num = 10 print("Greater than 20") if num > 20 else print("Less than 20")

-As you can see, 4-lines of code gets replaced with single line.
-Now you can understand, how useful ternary operator is.
+As you can see, four lines of code get replaced with a single line.
+Now you can understand how useful the ternary operator is.

 Python Ternary Operator Examples

-I know, until now, you understand about ternary operator.
-But let me so you some more varieties of ternary operator in Python.
-This helps you to understand it more clearly.
+I know, until now, you understood about the ternary operator.
+But let me show you some more varieties of ternary operators in Python.
+This helps you understand it more clearly.

 print("Which website, you like most ? ", end="") web = input() print("\nNice") if web=="codescracker" else print("\nOps!")

-Here is the initial sample output produced by above Python program on ternary operator:
+Here is the initial sample output produced by the above Python program on the ternary operator:

-ENTER key to see the output like shown in the snapshot
+Now supply the input, say "codescracker," and press the ENTER key to see the output as shown in the snapshot given below:

-Here is another ternary operator example program, that shows the most common use of Python ternary operator:
+Here is another ternary operator example program that shows the most common use of the Python ternary operator:

 print("Enter any two Numbers: ") num_one = int(input()) num_two = int(input()) largest = num_one if num_one > num_two else num_two print("The largest number is:", largest)

-Here is its sample run with user input 10 and 20:
+Here is its sample run with user inputs 10 and 20:

-Ternary operator inside another ternary operator is known as nested ternary operator.
-This is not limited to use only one ternary operator inside another.
-You can nest multiple ternary operators in one single line of code of course.
+A ternary operator inside another ternary operator is known as a "nested ternary operator.
+This is not limited to using only one ternary operator inside another.
+You can nest multiple ternary operators in one single line of code, of course.

 Nested Ternary Operator Syntax

-The syntax to use nested ternary operator is:
+The syntax to use the nested ternary operator is:

 (on_true if expression else on_false) if expression else (on_true if expression else on_false)

-Don't worry (if not getting idea about its working), follow the example given below and its brief step by step description.
-You will understand about its working.
+Don't worry (if you have no idea how it works), follow the example given below and its brief step-by-step description.
+You will understand how it works.

 Nested Ternary Operator Example

-The famous example of using nested ternary operator is to find largest/smallest of three numbers.
-This time, I'm going to create a program using nested ternary operator that find and prints largest of three given numbers:
+The famous example of using a nested ternary operator is to find the largest or smallest of three numbers.
+This time, I'm going to create a program using the nested ternary operator that ffinds and prints the largest of three given numbers:

 print("Enter any three Numbers: ") a = int(input()) b = int(input()) c = int(input()) largest = (a if a > c else c) if a > b else (b if b > c else c) print("\nLargest =", largest)